General · · 12 min read

 Trace the Evolution of EDI Commerce: Historical Development

-Electronic Data Interchange, or EDI, kicked off in the 1960s when companies wanted to automate how they shared information.
+The journey of EDI commerce kicked off in the 1960s when companies wanted to automate how they shared information.
 Can you imagine how much easier it was for businesses to transfer shipping papers quickly?
 Initially, EDI was all about the transportation and logistics sectors, but as technology evolved, it moved from proprietary systems to standardized formats like ANSI X12 and EDIFACT.
 This shift opened the doors for EDI to be embraced by various industries, including retail, healthcare, and manufacturing.

 Each box represents a significant milestone in the history of EDI.
 Follow the arrows to see how EDI has transformed from its early days to its current state and future potential.